flowroute/flowroute-numbers-php/README.md

 The following describes importing the SDK and setting up your API credentials.
 Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
 In order to do this, create and run a PHP file.

 When creating your own file for running the methods you will need to create one or more files that instantiate the Controllers and the methods.

-The following shows these lines.
-Depending on your approach, not all lines will be required
+The following shows an example of a single PHP file that instantiates all Controllers:

 		require_once('vendor/autoload.php');